I hold a Master's

 Degree in Communication Studies from Florida State University.
 I am a licensed marriage and family therapist registered with the California Board of Behavioral Services and a member of the California Association of Marriage and Family Therapists.

 My academic, personal, and

 professional path has provided me with a solid foundation to work with

-people toward strengthening resilience and moving toward positive change.
+people toward strengthening resilience, finding acceptance within, and moving toward positive change.
 It

 is my belief that we are, first and foremost, relational beings.
 As a

 therapist, I view my clients through a strength-based lens that always takes into account the